snoopygc/WhatsInMyFridge/README.md

 - Temperature gradients within refrigerators
 - Food category requirements (dairy, meat, vegetables, etc.)
 - Humidity and air circulation patterns

+## 🔧 Core Components

+### ContentView
+The main view that displays the list of items and handles user interactions for adding and deleting items.

+### PersistenceController
+Manages the CoreData stack and provides both shared and preview instances for the app and SwiftUI previews.

+### Item Entity
+CoreData entity that stores:
+- `timestamp`: Date when the item was added
+- `name`: Name of the food item
+- `category`: Category of the food item (e.g., dairy, vegetables)
+- `expirationDate`: Predicted expiration date based on shelf life calculations

+### CameraView
+Handles camera input for food item recognition using YOLO and CoreML.

+### OCRView
+Uses OCR technology to:
+- Extract ingredient lists from shopping receipts
+- Read text from receipts and product labels
+- Detect and parse expiration dates when visible on packaging

+### ShelfLifePredictor
+Implements scientific models (Arrhenius Equation, ASLT, Q10 Rule) to predict and recommend food storage durations based on temperature zones.

 ## 🎓 Academic Context